 Flautist and Collaborative Artist

-Australian flautist Tamara Kohler is a soloist, chamber musician, and inter-disciplinary artist.
+Australian flautist Tamara Kohler is a soloist, chamber musician, and inter-disciplinary artist, recognised for her "...fearless execution" (CutCommon) in performance.
 As a strong believer in the transformative power of the arts, Tamara is equally comfortable in the orchestral pit as in the cross-collaborative world.

 "Her playing stands out in several ways: breadth of repertoire, adventurous and intellectual grasp of the material, and equal experience as soloist, chamber musician, and orchestral performer"

-Tamara has performed in various collaborations with Victorian Opera and the National Gallery of Victoria.
-She is an alumnus of the Australian National Academy of Music and completed a Bachelor of Music (Performance) at the University of Melbourne.
+Tamara is an alumnus of the Australian National Academy of Music and completed a Bachelor of Music (Performance) at the University of Melbourne.
 Her teachers have included Mardi McSullea, Virginia Taylor and Jocelyn Edey-Fazzone.

-Aside from her chief projects as a classical musician, Tamara also enjoys working with musicians and artists of other genres.
-Most recently, she recorded flute, piccolo and alto-flute on Packwood’s debut album ‘Vertumnus’.
-She has performed live with The Raah Project, Mietta and Philharmonia Australia with Olivia Newton John and John Farnham.
-Tamara is a blog contributor for CutCommon: The New Generation of Classical Music and has recently launched her own podcast series, MythirdEar.
+Aside from her chief projects as a classical musician, Tamara also enjoys recording and performing with musicians and artists of other genres.
+She is a blog contributor for CutCommon: The New Generation of Classical Music and the producer and presenter of podcast series, MythirdEar.